Luzifer/gh-private-dl/README.md

 - First step: Get yourself an AWS account and some IAM credentials being able to do stuff...
 - Create a S3 bucket where all the intermediate stuff can be dropped before deploying
-- Get this repo cloned onto your disk
+- Get this repo cloned onto your disk and build the Go binary or just fetch a precompiled [release](https://github.com/Luzifer/gh-private-dl/releases/latest)
 - Execute the deployment:
-`go run main.go provision -s <your bucket>`
+`./gh-private-dl provision -s <your bucket>`
 - Get a lot of coffee.
 The initial deployment will take like forever.

 After you've deployed your own copy of this you will see some `https://....execute-api.us-east-1.amazonaws.com` URL inside your terminal.
 That's the sign everything is up and you can use it.
 Remember that URL.